jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-crosswalk-webview/README.md

     <preference name="xwalkUserAgent" value="customer UA" />

 ### Release Notes

+#### 1.7.0 (May 4, 2016)
+* Uses the latest Crosswalk 18 stable version by default
+* Support to use [Crosswalk Lite](https://crosswalk-project.org/documentation/crosswalk_lite.html), It's possible to specify lite value with the variable of XWALK_MODE at install plugin time.
+* [Cordova screenshot plugin](https://github.com/gitawego/cordova-screenshot.git) can capture the visible content of web page with Crosswalk library.

 #### 1.6.0 (March 11, 2016)
 * Uses the latest Crosswalk 17 stable version by default